williameclee/slepian_ulmo/README.md

 Other supporting functions for visualisation include:
 `formatlonticks`, `fotmatlatticks`, `loadcbar`, `loadcmap`, and more.

-### Other supporting functions

-- `mass2weq`: Converts mass data to water equivalent.
-- `slep2xyz`: Converts Slepian functions to a mesh on a sphere.

 ### Examples and demos

 Mant functions in this package have demos.
 Use